 Danny Fox (b.
 1986, St. Ives of Cornwall, England) blends domestic imagery with influences from his natural surroundings to create eerily striking articulations of the human psyche.
 Using photography as source material enables Fox to extract the lines, forms, and layers that comprise the simplest rendering of his subjects’ lives and spirits, and to synthesize them to their core essence.

 Fox has exhibited internationally at Jeffrey Deitch, Los Angeles, CA; Berggruen Gallery, San Francisco, CA; The Saatchi Gallery, London, UK; Zidoun-Bossuyt Gallery, Luxembourg; and V1 Gallery, Copenhagen, Denmark, among others.
+The artist’s work is included in the collection of the Denver Art Museum, CO.
 Fox lives and works in St. Ives of Cornwall, England.

 Danny Fox in the studio, 2019.